Cringleford

 Cringleford is a civil parish and village in the English county of Norfolk.

+Cringleford is located 5.9 mi north-east of Wymondham and 2.5 mi south-west of Norwich city centre.
 The village sits on the River Yare and forms part of the outskirts of Norwich.

 History

 Cringleford's name is of mixed Viking and Anglo-Saxon origin and derives from an amalgamation of the Old English and Old Norse for a circular ford over the River Yare.

-In the Domesday Book, Cringleford is listed as a settlement of 25 households located in the hundred of Humbleyard.
+In the Domesday Book of 1086, Cringleford is listed as a settlement of 25 households located in the hundred of Humbleyard.
 In 1086, the village was divided between the estates of Odo of Bayeux, Alan of Brittany and Roger Bigod.

 Geography

-According to the 2011 Census, Cringleford has a population of 2,963 residents living in 1,275 households.
+According to the 2021 census, Cringleford has a population of 4,685 people which shows a dramatic increase from the 2,963 people recorded in the 2011 census.

-Cringleford falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
+Cringleford is located along the course of the River Yare and the A11, between London and Norwich.
+The A47, between Birmingham and Lowestoft, also passes through the parish.

-St. Peter's Church
+St Peter's Church

-Cringleford's parish church is of Norman origin and is dedicated to Saint Peter.
-The tower was significantly remodelled in the Fourteenth Century with a further aisle being added in the late Nineteenth Century.
-The stained glass was installed in the early Twentieth Century by Lavers, Barraud and Westlake with a further depiction of Saint Andrew completed by Herbert Bryans.
+Cringleford parish church is dedicated to Saint Peter and dates from the late fourteenth century.
+St Peter's is located on Newmarket Road and has been Grade II listed since 1959.

+St. Peter's Church was extended and re-built in the Victorian era and boasts a font from the sixteenth century.
+The church features stained-glass windows designed by Lavers, Barraud and Westlake (depiction of Saint Giles and Sir Adam de Berford), Herbert Bryans (depicting Saint Andrew) and Charles Eamer Kempe (depicting the Crucifixion of Jesus).

 Amenities

 The majority of local children attend Cringleford Church of England Primary School which was recently extensively refurbished and extended.
-In 2017, Cringleford Primary was rated by Ofsted as 'Outstanding.'
+In 2024, Cringleford Primary was rated by Ofsted as 'Good.'